baselime/docs/connectors/aws.md

 * Open Telemetry Metrics
 * X-Ray Traces

-The data we receive is streamed through a Kinesis stream to a S3 bucket in your AWS account.
+Once ingested, the telemetry data is streamed through a Kinesis Firehose to an Amazon S3 bucket in your AWS account for cold storage.
 There you can access the raw data and use it for your own purposes.

-The default retention time of the data in your bucket is set to 180 days by the Cloudwatch template.
+The default retention period of the telemetry data in your bucket is set to 180 days by default.